3 DAY EAST COAST TRiP

 The Bay of Fires was once rated the hottest travel destination in the world.
 With white sandy beaches, deep sea fishing tours, cracking restaurants and wineries, plus much more, it’s definitely hot property.

 Launceston to St Helens

-After you’ve pulled in a monster or two, head back to St Helens and check in to your St Helens accommodation for the next two nights.
+Time to head to St Helens and check into your accommodation for the next two nights.
 Walk to nearby waterfront fish punts for freshly cooked fish and chips.
-After dinner walk off your meal along the esplanade wandering out to the jetties to look at the local fishing boats before heading back to your accommodation for the evening.
+After dinner, walk off your meal by wandering out to the jetties to look at local fishing boats before settling in for the evening

 Overnight St Helens.

 Start today at Lifebuoy Café and Quail Street Emporium.
 Have your Green Eggs with poached eggs avocado basil pesto, then poke through a collection of unique curiosities.
 When you’re done, venture to ‘The Gardens’ in the Bay of Fires near Binalong Bay.
 Here you’ll find a beautiful little nook known as Cosy Corner, perfect for a quiet dip.

 In the warmer months, Salty Seas Oyster and Wine Bar serve locally-caught cray, mussels and creamy freshly shucked oysters.
 They all go down better with a glass of Bay of Fires bubbles.
 You can even pick out a live cray from the shed, and they’ll cook it up for you while you go for a walk along the waterfront.

 Tonight, let Mohr & Smith Café Restaurant and Bar take care of dinner back in St Helens.
 The menu ranges from seafood to locally-raised Pyengana beef.
 An extensive wine list has a range of cool climate local labels to match.